 The concept of The Merchant of Venice has its roots in this treasure of knowledge, becoming the world ambassador of a fascinating excellence.
 The locations of the two Venetian boutiques, an ancient eighteenth-century spice shop in Santa Fosca and a seventeenth-century pharmacy in Campo San Fantin, just speak for themselves.

-The creations of The Merchant of Venice are masterpieces of luxury design that, in precise graphic and packaging choices, reflect the richness of Venetian aesthetics with collections inspired by Murano, La Fenice theater as well as the most iconic symbols of the most beautiful city in the world.
+The creations of The Merchant of Venice are masterpieces of luxury design that, in precise graphic and packaging choices, reflect the richness of Venetian aesthetics with collections inspired by Murano glass, La Fenice theater as well as the most iconic symbols of the most beautiful city in the world.
 The soul of The Merchant of Venice is definitely linked to artistic patronage, a mission that is behind the solid collaboration with the Venetian Civic Museums and that gave life to the first Museum of Perfume, after the Parisian one opened in 2017.